jsec516/react-node-task-todo/readme.md

 - port `8080` and `3000` is free
 - please make sure NODE_ENV is `development` as we have only one configuration file for server

+NOTE: filtering feature in client side requires exact word. for an example in seed data that I provided in script, if you provide `server-side` it will retrieve 2 records contains that term.

 how to run server
 =================
 - go to the directory `/server`